-*Warning: this post may contain triggers for self-harm and material which may be upsetting.
+*Warning: this post may contain triggers for self-harm and material about depression which may be upsetting.
 Please stay safe and steer clear of this post if you have these triggers.*

 January 31: “How do you see and define yourself?

 “I see a broken woman with tons of health problems.
 I see a woman who can’t bear a child for her husband.
 I see a woman who thinks she isn’t really worth much of anything that the world might be better off without.
 I see a woman who is so depressed that she can’t even do the things she used to love, like read a book.
 I see a woman who would rather be alone and depressed than interact with people.
 I hope that wasn’t supposed to be a happy prompt.”